Gogo1951/Groupie/README.md

 :two:  One-click ability to share your character's role, key stats, and relevant achievement link with the group's leader.
 For group leaders, this means no more context-less "wants to join" pop-ups from the Blizzard LFG Tool, or random "inv" responses to your posts.

 :three:  Coming Soon!
+Ability to Send Your Character Sheet in a Message.
+You'll be able to virtually inspect Groupie users from anywhere in the world before you invite them to your PUG.

-Optional ability to auto-respond to Friends and Guildies when they post groups that you are interested in.
-So let's say you're sitting around scanning the AH, and a friend posts "LFM Heroic Nexus," you can have Groupie set to auto-respond, or simply play a sound notifying you there's a group created by someone in your network.
+:four:  Coming Soon!
+Global Friends & Ignore List, & optional ability to Auto-Respond to Friends and Guildies when they post groups that you are interested in.

 Screenshots : TODO